V 8.1, Dec 2013 Go to latest version

 L-POST: The Leuven Perceptual Organization Screening Test, developed by Lee De-Wit and coworkers, is a test of mid-level vision for stroke patients, examining higher stages of visual perception.
 To cite from the GestaltReVision web site, "in 20 minutes you will be able to test whether you can organize moving dots into coherent objects, detect patterns of oriented lines that form objects, and more.
 At the end of the test, you will see your score, which you can compare with our previous participants".
 L-POST consists of 15 subtests, e.g. figure-ground segregation, contour integration, embedded figure detection, biological motion, perceptual grouping, local and global processing, scene segmentation and texture segmentation.
 To reduce cognitive load, a matching-to-sample task is used throughout where participants indicate the alternative that is the most similar to the target.
 The online test can be administered in 20–30 minutes, and a neglect-friendly version is available.

 L-POST is non-commercial and free to use.
 It is available in English, Dutch, and Italian (with more to come).
-Here is a 2012 abstract and a poster at the ECVP 2013.
+Here is a 2012 abstract, a poster at the ECVP 2013, and a full publication (2013).

 Alison Lane and her group in Durham developed a training program, the Durham Reading and Exploration Training DREX, which is computer-based and self-adjusting, allowing people to train themselves in their own home.
 It involves a series of tasks that encourage visual exploration.
 These gradually get more difficult thereby promote the development of more efficient eye-movements and increased visual awareness.
 Half of the training is also specifically tailored towards improving reading, a common problem associated with visual field loss.